FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 That being said, here is an amazing review of the 400/3 model (not BB) that will give you a real feel for what it looks like:

 Police and first responders use these masks.
 They are CBRN rated, and have their own proprietary filters (which MSA calls canisters).
 The mask is generally over $400 dollars depending on who you’re purchasing it from.
-Amazon has one a bit on sale as of this article’s publishing date.

 The older MSA model’s visor would turn slightly yellowish after use, but that isn’t generally too much of a problem if you’re just using it to flee the scene.
 You can find the MSA Milllenium’s instruction manual online.